jpsca/jinjax/docs/content/guide/components.md

 If you end up having more than one component with the same name, the one in the first folder will take priority.

 **Second**, they must have a ".jinja" extension.
-This is just the default configuration, chosen because it helps code editors automatically select the correct language syntax to highlight.
+This also helps code editors automatically select the correct language syntax to highlight.
 However, you can configure it in the catalog.

 **Third**, the component name must start with an uppercase letter.
 Why?
 This is how JinjaX differentiates a component from a regular HTML tag when using it.
 I recommend using PascalCase names, like Python classes.